Phala-Network/phala-wiki-next/content/en-us/general/phala-network/intro.md

 When we say Phala Network is *trustless*, it means the following features:

 - Phala does not own any servers, and anyone with qualified hardware is allowed to join the network to be a *worker* and share the computing power.
 The live statistic is availabe [here](https://app.phala.network/analytics/);
+- All Phala codebases are open-source for review, check our [Github repositories](https://github.com/Phala-Network);
 - Phala assumes no trust on the worker operators (the human), so any worker must run a Secure-Enclave-based hardware, and needs to prove its integrity during worker registration.
-This provides the hardware-based promise on the correctness of execution and data privacy;
-- Phala designs its [Supply-end Tokenomics](/en-us/general/phala-network/tokenomics/) to further encourage high-quality services of both performance and stability;
+This provides the hardware-based promise on the correctness of execution and data privacy.
+Phala further designs its [Supply-end Tokenomics](/en-us/general/phala-network/tokenomics/) to encourage high-quality services of both performance and stability;
 - All the workers are managed by the blockchain, which is governed by the on-chain Council.
 Phala Network follows the [democratic governance](/en-us/general/phala-network/governance/);

 <!-- Many people got to know Phala because of its distinctive privacy feature and innovative “blockchain + secure enclave” architecture.
 However, data privacy is just one of the basic features mentioned in Phala Network’s white paper.
 Our vision is to become the world’s largest P2P computing network, a standard decentralized computing cloud based on Web3.